Highlights

 If you are a developer who works with distributed systems, you might have heard of gRPC, a framework for remote procedure calls (RPCs).
 But what role does gRPC play in modern applications setup, and why should you care about it?

-In this article, we will explore the meaning, architecture, and benefits of gRPC and how you can use it to build cloud-native applications.
+If you are wondering exactly what is gRPC and how it functions under the hood, you are in the right place.
+In this comprehensive gRPC tutorial, we will explore the meaning, gRPC architecture, and benefits of the framework, and how you can use it to build robust, cloud-native applications.

 Key Takeaways